30+ Basic Homestead Skills You Need to Learn

 5. Learn to Use Herbs

 Herbs have many different uses in the home & on the farm.
-They can be used in food, drinks, tinctures, salves, essential oils, infused oils, and they can play a role in human and livestock health & wellness.
+They can be used in food, drinks, tinctures, salves, essential oils, and oil infusions.
+They can also play a role in human and livestock health & wellness.

 Amy Fewell’s book The Homesteader’s Herbal Companion: The Ultimate Guide to Growing, Preserving, and Using Herbs outlines how to use medicinal herbs all over your homestead so you don’t have to do any guesswork on your herbal remedies.